 Others may argue that for people who have a large percentage of weight to lose and struggle getting started with a more foundational approach to weight loss, drugs like Wegovy can give them a “jump start” or help get their foot in the door on healthier habits by helping them control their appetite in the beginning.

-Regardless, researchers and manufacturers of Ozempic and Wegovy do say that these drugs are most successfully used in conjunction with healthier diet and lifestyle changes
+Regardless, researchers and manufacturers of Ozempic and Wegovy do say that these drugs are most successful when they're incorporated into a treatment plan in conjunction with healthier diet and lifestyle changes.

-If you are trying to lose weight and looking for a long-term solution with low risk for side-effects, teaming up with a personal dietitian can help
+If you are trying to lose weight and looking for a long-term solution with a low risk of adverse effects, working 1:1 with a personal dietitian can help.

 What Foods Increase GLP-1 Levels Naturally?

 Encouraging a healthy microbiome might be another promising way to support your own production of GLP-1.
-One preliminary study showed that probiotics - specifically Lactobacillus reuteri - may enhance the release of incretin hormones like GLP-1.
-More studies are needed to fully understand this effect.
+One preliminary study showed that probiotics may enhance the release of incretin hormones like GLP-1.
+More studies are needed to understand this effect fully.

 Engage with Your Blood Glucose Levels with Nutrisense